10 Things to Keep in Mind When Choosing Your Next Travel Destination

 2. Old VS. New

 Will you be visiting somewhere you’ve been before or someplace entirely new?
 Choices choices!
 Most of us here prefer to try somewhere new each time we travel; however, one of our FabFitTravel girls loves to go to her “home away from home” each time she vacations.
-She claims that the familiarity of going to somewhere she’s been to before automatically makes her more at ease – and the fact that she’s not home still gives her that “I’ve travelled!” feeling.
+She claims that the familiarity of going to somewhere she’s been to before automatically makes her more at ease – and the fact that she’s not home still gives her that “I’ve traveled!” feeling.

 Going somewhere new is always exciting.
 You’ll be able to take in entirely fresh sights, foods, and experiences.
 But going somewhere you’ve already been to has its benefits too: you may already have a friend there that you can join up with, or you might get to revisit one of your favorite hot spots that you longed for while living at home.
 Choose wisely!